 Kurt joined Watsi on July 1st, 2013.
 5 other people also joined Watsi on that day!
-Kurt's most recent donation supported Victor, a fourteen-year-old boy from Guatemala, to fund a prosthetic leg.
+Kurt's most recent donation supported Srey Heng, a third grader from Cambodia, to fund contracture release surgery.

 Kurt has funded healthcare for 1058 patients in 21 countries.

 Srey Heng is a 10-year-old girl from Cambodia who is in the third grade.
 She has one brother.
 She likes to play around her home and spend time with her mother.
 Srey Heng was born with contractures of both of her index fingers, which makes it difficult for her to use her fingers.
 Srey Heng's parents heard about our medical partner, Children's Surgical Centre (CSC), from their neighbor, who had been to CSC before.
 Srey Heng traveled for four hours with her mother to reach CSC for treatment.
 On July 14, surgeons at CSC will perform a contracture release procedure of both of Srey Heng's index fingers to help her use her hands comfortably.
 The $417 requested to fund Srey Heng's treatment will cover the full cost of the procedure, including a five-night hospital stay, labs, radiology, supplies, and surgeon time.